France sees no sign Syria's Assad will be toppled soon

 This week, rebels took control of a missile base in the country's north, according to opposition footage, potentially gaining access to powerful long-range weapons.

-Video posted on the Internet on Wednesday showed images of fuel tanks and at least 17 trucks with mounts for several-metres-long missiles, although they appeared to have had the missiles removed.
+Video posted on the Internet on Wednesday showed images of fuel tanks and at least 17 trucks with mounts for several-meters-long missiles, although they appeared to have had the missiles removed.

 "(There are) fuel tanks in addition to missiles and the whole battalion was taken over by the rebels," said a voice off camera.
 Text accompanying the video said that the Battalion 599 base, 12 miles (20km) south of Aleppo, was overrun on Tuesday.